JBarone90/nowcasting_uk_gdp/docs/index.rst

 ..
-Nowcasting New Zealand GDP documentation master file, created by sphinx-quickstart.
+Nowcasting UK GDP with Faster Indicators documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Nowcasting New Zealand GDP documentation!
+Nowcasting UK GDP with Faster Indicators documentation!
 ==============================================

 Contents: